software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - Developing a software based on the stakeholders needs in a software development team isn't simple and many things can (and often does) go wrong
 - Which problems do you think software development projects commonly have?
 Are the problems technical such as programming errors or something else?
-- First discuss, then share your thoughts on the _three of the most common problems_

 ---